Query existing resources

 boolean (Default: false)

-Return resources with ids in spec section.
+Return resources with IDs in metadata and spec sections.

 --include-immutables